sakshamXcode/React-Quiz/README.md

 # React Quiz
-## An app to test your mastery of React Javascript
+## An app to test your mastery of React Javascript.